nonk123/sanity/README.md

 # sanity

+> [!TIP]
+> You can now install the [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=nonk123.vscode-sanity-liveserver) for a more pleasant experience!

 The only sane static site generator in existence.
 Refer to the [examples directory](examples) for a quickstart.

 Here's what it does for you: